-The main features of the Atlas are a multidisciplinary, spatial database and an interactive mapping tool with basic Geographical Information System (GIS) analytical capabilities.
-The database provides users access to over 250 data layers from reputable sources covering 26 counties in Northern Minnesota.
-These data can be accessed directly within the mapping tool or downloaded for external use.
-The mapping tool allows users to view different combinations of data, make measurements, perform basic analyses, and share the results.
+The Atlas project began in the fall of 2016 with initial effort focused on identifying the needs of potential end-users.
+The information gained from the engagement of the developers of similar tools, natural resource experts, and potential end-users was used to design and develop the Natural Resource Atlas for Northeastern Minnesota.
+This initial version of the Atlas paired a multidisciplinary, spatial database and an interactive mapping tool with basic Geographical Information System (GIS) analytical capabilities.
+Users had access to over 250 data layers from reputable sources covering 26 counties in Northeastern and North Central Minnesota.
+The mapping tool allowed users to view different combinations of data, make measurements, perform basic analyses, and share the results.
+This first phase was completed in the fall of 2018.

 For more information or to discuss training options, please contact us.